-The Court cards give you the option of changing direction in the middle of the card count.
-In the Godlen Dawn model, the Kings and Princes count to the left, while the Queens and Princesses count to the right.
-Things get a little more complicated as it is not clear what happenes when reversals are allowed.
-As if that is not enough you also have to determine how to end the count, for if the counting is reversed, and you land on a counted card, but from the other direction, is that the end? or do you continue until you land on a count from the same direction?
-The complexities magnify when the count bounces between court cards.
-This grey area comes out in the card counting below.
+The Courts give you the option of changing direction in the middle of the count.
+In the Golden Dawn model, the Kings and Princes count to the left, while the Queens and Princesses count to the right.
+Things get a little more complicated as it is not clear what happens with reversals.
+As if that is not enough you also have to decide how to end the count, for if the counting is reversed, and you land on a counted card, but from the other direction, is that the end? or do you continue until you land on a count from the same direction?
+The complexities magnify when the count bounces between courts.
+This grey area comes out in the counting below.

-A real example of a tarot reading using card counting
+A real example of a tarot reading using counting

-This example of an Opening of the Key Reading was worked out between Elayne Doue and myself via email.
+This example of an Opening of the Key Reading between Elayne Doue and myself via email.

-Elayne cut the cards into four piles using the Opening of the Key Method, and determined that the Significator, the Queen of Swords, was in the Water Pile.
-The Cards were spread out in a horseshoe, with the top card, Ten of Pentacles, to the right, and the cards spread out to the left from the bottom of the deck.
+Elayne cut the deck into four piles using the Opening of the Key Method, and determined that the Significator, the Queen of Swords, was in the Water Pile.
+The Cards were spread out in a horseshoe, with Ten of Disks, to the right.

-Now you have many ways of analysing the same cards.
-For example, are any of the counting sequences free of reversed cards?
-Which sequence has the most reversed cards?
+Now you have many ways of analysing the strings.
+For example, are any of the counting sequences free of reversals?
+Which sequence has the most reversals?
 You can also see the elemental distribution of each sequence very easily.
-One sequence is composed almost entirely of Fire cards
+One sequence is composed almost entirely of Fire cards.